deweysasser/makessl/README.md

 generated `.zip` file contains copies of the configuration file with both extentions.

+CAVEATS:

+OpenVPN does not seem to like certificate chains.
+By default, this Makefile does *NOT* use multi-level certificate chains -- every certificate is signed with the root CA.  HOWEVER, if you set `USE_INTERMEDIATE_CRT=yes` then the Makefile will generate and use an intermediate signing certificate.
+The current OpenVPN configuration will not work in this mode.
+Contributions/fixes for this welcome.

 ## License

 This code is licensed under the GPL v2.
 See LICENSE.txt for more details.